AfaqAnwar/Monday/README.md

 # Monday
 Monday is a Machine Learning Chatbot deployed through a Django Web Application.

+This branch, Rennon, is a Deep Learning Chatbot that uses a [Tensorflow backend](https://github.com/AfaqAnwar/Rennon).

 ## Status: **[Monday is now LIVE!](http://www.afaqanwar.io/)**

 ### More About Monday